Assets test

 • the principal place of residence which you own for up to 2 years while you are absent from that residence because you are personally providing community based care to another person

-• the value of the former home in which you resided prior to you becoming a permanent aged care resident, but only if you entered care before 1 January 2017, are renting out your former home and are:
+• the value of the former home in which you resided prior to you becoming a permanent aged care resident, but only if you entered care before 1 January 2017, are renting out your former home and are paying any of the following:

-• paying an accommodation bond wholly, or partly, by periodic payments.
+• an accommodation bond wholly, or partly, by periodic payments.

 Back to top